cory-weller/BIOL4585_projects/cyk5ea_folder/README.md

-# Data summary by C. Weller
+# Data summary by Cassidy Kelly

-**Note**: feel free to copy this file as a template into your own personal folder within `BIOL4585_projects`.
-Then, edit as you wish for your own purposes.
+**Note**: BIOL4585_project

 ## Overview of data
-I used data from https://link/to/data/download.csv which describes (variables) for a population of (organism)s.
+I used data from https://datadryad.org/bitstream/handle/10255/dryad.79667/allnutrients.csv?sequence=1 which describes Mean phenotype values for various DGRP (drosophila melanogaster) lines.
+The complex contributions of genetics and nutrition to immunity in Drosophila melanogaster.

-## Q1: Does variable 1 correlate with variable 2?
+## Q1: Does Low levels of Glucose correlate with High levels of Glucose?

 ![](plot1.png)

+file:///var/folders/z7/0g9j2s992bzgjym1djysn8v40000gn/T/com.apple.Safari/WebKitDropDestination-OyEnhH2b/Screen%20Shot%202019-04-22%20at%204.45.18%20PM.png

-*Interpreation*: The data show that ... blah blah blah.
+*Interpreation*: The data show that their exist no correlation among high and low levels of glucose.

-## Q2: Does ... vary with variable ?
+## Q2: Does High Levels of Protein vary with Triglyceride Levels ?

 ![](plot2.png)

+file:///var/folders/z7/0g9j2s992bzgjym1djysn8v40000gn/T/com.apple.Safari/WebKitDropDestination-A1voRExX/Screen%20Shot%202019-04-22%20at%204.50.58%20PM.png

-*Interpreation*: The data show that ... blah blah blah.
+*Interpreation*: The data show that does not exist any correlation among Triglyceride and Protein Levels.

-## Q3: Does ... over time .. ?
+## Q3: Describe the relationship between Glucose and Glycogen ?

 ![](plot3.png)

+file:///var/folders/z7/0g9j2s992bzgjym1djysn8v40000gn/T/com.apple.Safari/WebKitDropDestination-DQCy8hlT/Screen%20Shot%202019-04-22%20at%204.52.32%20PM.png

-*Interpreation*: The data show that ... blah blah blah.
+*Interpreation*: The data show that Glucose and Glycogen exist a positive linear correlation.